Marine turtle biology, research and conservation

 Increased sand temperatures at Mon Repos are affecting turtle hatchling success.

+More than 1300 clutches of eggs hatch in total each nesting season.
 Mon Repos is of particular importance as a nesting site for the endangered loggerhead turtle, which lays around 125 eggs per clutch.
 Green turtles and flatbacks also use the rookery, laying 115 eggs and 50 eggs per clutch, respectively.